-B. Aesthetic Rules or Contingencies: In subsequent sections organized by the behavioral functions, the application of that convention or rule to a community will be described as an exemplar, which may or may not apply to other communities.
-Functions of aesthetic rules can be quite variable for sub-communities.
+Aesthetic Rules or Contingencies

+In subsequent sections, organized by the behavioral functions, the application of that convention or rule to a community will be described as an exemplar, which may or may not apply to other communities.
+Functions of aesthetic rules can be quite variable for subcommunities.
 For example, a given aesthetic rule may apply to artists and museum professionals and critics, but not to museum visitors or the general public.
-When Marcel Duchamp's "Fountain," a men's urinal, was first exhibited at The Grand Central Palace in New York, in 1917, under the artist’s pseudonym, “R. Mutt”, it evoked an outcry of offence and sharply negative reactions from many viewers, especially the public, spirited arts followers, and arts critics.
-But by 2004 many artists and critics praised it as an important piece of conceptual art (BBC News, 01/12/2004).
+When Marcel Duchamp's Fountain, a men's urinal, was first exhibited at the Grand Central Palace in New York in 1917 under the artist’s pseudonym “R. Mutt,” it evoked an outcry of offence and sharply negative reactions from many viewers, especially the public, spirited arts followers, and arts critics.
+But by 2004, many artists and critics praised it as an important piece of conceptual art (BBC News, 2004).

 Other rules may apply to most members of larger communities.
 We may be accustomed to thinking of artistic conventions as vague, intangible ways of thinking about art, music, and literature.
 Cultural practices, including the creation of, and embedding of the arts within their communities, are called social institutions and have corresponding rules (Wittgenstein, 1966).
 Many of these rules are unwritten or unspoken, though members of a given community may react to them as if they were a matter of community policy, such as exclusion of homoerotic photographic images in a major art museum exhibit.
 A rule in aesthetics seldom means an artist will be arrested and imprisoned for violating an aesthetic rule, but if the public deems an artwork offensive, sometimes it may react as though the artist should be incarcerated, or worse.
 Often rules in the visual arts are unspecified verbally, though we nonetheless expect they will be followed.
-Philosopher David Bloor (1977) wrote that normative rules within various communities, “…come (informally) from the consensus generated by a number of interacting rule followers, and it is maintained by collective monitoring, controlling and sanctioning their individual tendencies.
-Consensus makes norms objective….” (p.
+Philosopher David Bloor (1977) wrote that normative rules within various communities, “. . . come (informally) from the consensus generated by a number of interacting rule followers, and it is maintained by collective monitoring, controlling and sanctioning their individual tendencies.
+Consensus makes norms objective. . .” (p.
 17).
-Most of the time, such agreements are unstated unless someone fails to observe the rule and propose exhibiting a painting or including a piece of music which fails in some noticeable way to have properties in conformity with community expectations.
+Most of the time, such agreements are unstated unless someone fails to observe the rule and propose exhibiting a painting or including a piece of music that fails in some noticeable way to have properties in conformity with community expectations.

-8. Behavioral Functions of Aesthetic Stimuli
+Behavioral Functions of Aesthetic Stimuli

 Though aesthetic materials are typically identified with their emotive and humanizing properties, they also serve the same functions as other behavioral variables within an analysis of behavior.
 They are most often culturally determined motivational stimuli and events embedded in socially derived relationships.
-Their effectiveness depends in part on other stimuli with which they have conditional discriminative relationships (Bortoloti & de Rose, 2010).
-They create antecedent motivational states emulating establishing operations (Michael, 1982), serve as classically conditioned stimuli, discriminative stimuli, and as emotional maintaining events (Mechner, 2018, Section 1.14).
+Their effectiveness depends in part on other stimuli with which they have conditional discriminative relationships (Bortoloti & de Rose, 2009.
+They create antecedent motivational states emulating establishing operations (Michael, 1982), serve as classically conditioned stimuli, discriminative stimuli, and emotional maintaining events (Mechner, 2018, sec.
+1.14).
 They are distinguished by the possible duration of their effects.
-Some have immediate but not enduring effects, such as aboriginal sand-paintings which are erased by the storyteller once they have been observed and the story has been told (Killion, F, Killion, L., Miller, Rowan, and Wigman (1999), or live performances (jazz and classical music, dance, and theater).
+Some have immediate but not enduring effects, such as aboriginal sand paintings that are erased by the storyteller once they have been observed and the story has been told (Killion, Killion, Miller, Rowan, & Wigman, 1999), or live performances (jazz and classical music, dance, and theater).
 These evanescent features are distinguishing characteristics of performance art.
 Other aesthetic stimuli have enduring properties to be witnessed perhaps into the distant future, such as sculpture, frescos, stained glass, and architecture.
 Yet other aesthetic materials are enjoyed both in the immediate present as well as the less extended future, such as paintings, films, etchings and lithographs, printed literature and books.